nowrin0102/GenAI_in_AM.github.io/README.md

 ### Introduction to GenAI in AM

-Foundational content for beginners to understand the basic concepts, terminology, and evolving landscape of GenAI applications in manufacturing:
+Foundational content for beginners to understand the basic concepts, terminology, and evolving landscape of GenAI applications in manufacturing.
+Also Technical deep dives into the foundation models and frameworks that power GenAI in AM:

-- **What is GenAI?** - Fundamentals of generative artificial intelligence, its capabilities, and core principles
+- **What is GenAI?** - Fundamentals of generative artificial intelligence, its capabilities, and core principles.Understanding large language models, diffusion models, and their adaptation for AM.
 - **Benefits in AM** - How generative AI enhances additive manufacturing through improved design, optimization, and production
 - **Current Landscape** - Overview of the present state of GenAI applications in the additive manufacturing industry